WATonomous/wato_finance_system/README.md

 ### Generating seeding data

-To generate seed data, in the terminal in the backend directory, run:
+To generate seed data, in the terminal in the backend directory, you must first add an additional environment variable to `backend/.env`.
+Note that this is the same firebase api key as the web app, instructions can be found later in this README.

+`WATO_FINANCE_FIREBASE_API_KEY=<YOUR_FIREBASE_API_KEY>`

+run:

 ```
-npm run seeddata
+npm run utils/seedData.js [--prod]
 ```

 Note that this step is not optional due to the fact we need to inject wato cash's id as it is a special case for a funding item.
+If you pass in --prod, it will only create the wato cash fund, and no dummy data will be created.

 ---